kubernetes-sigs/external-dns/docs/tutorials/aws.md

 Running several fast polling ExternalDNS instances in a given account can easily hit that limit.
 Some ways to reduce the request rate include:
 * Reduce the polling loop's synchronization interval at the possible cost of slower change propagation (but see `--events` below to reduce the impact).
   * `--interval=5m` (default `1m`)
 * Enable a Cache to store the zone records list.
-It comes with a cost: slower propagation when the zone gets modified from other sources.
+It comes with a cost: slower propagation when the zone gets modified from other sources such as the AWS console, terraform, cloudformation or anything similar.
   * `--provider-cache-time=15m` (default `0m`)
 * Trigger the polling loop on changes to K8s objects, rather than only at `interval` and ensure a minimum of time between events, to have responsive updates with long poll intervals
   * `--events`